codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 **Note on building Android app bundles**

 If your app settings in Codemagic have building Android app bundles enabled, we will automatically include a script for generating a signed `app-universal.apk` during the YAML export.
-This file is required for publishing to Google Play.
 If you're creating a YAML file from a scratch, add the script below to receive this file:

     # fetch codemagic helper scripts
     rm -rf ~/codemagic-build-scripts